ellakoa/postcard-poem/content/posts/the-absent-moon.md

   the moon is on a mission
   to wax and wane and then
   be completely out of vision
   Where does the moon go
-  on that day?
+  missing for a day?
   Well, today I found
   the moon bathing in the bay
-  Taking a day off
+  Taking the day off
   resting on the ground
-  Quietly incognito to those
+  Trying to be incognito
-  that wandered around.
+  to those that wandered around.
 alignPoemLeft: false
 address: |-
   Incognito